jeremenichelli/personal-site/posts/2015-06-11-whats-in-your-head.md

 If you've never heard of them, a **favicon** is that little icon you see in your browsers tab or location bar.
 They usually have a small size and are a really nice touh to personalize your project.

 The problem here is fragmentation.
 Each browser expects a different size and not all of them support any image type.
-If you look at <a href="https://github.com/google/web-starter-kit/blob/master/app/index.html" target="_blank">the header inside the Web Starter Kit</a> you're going to notice a set of icons for Chrome, another one for Safari and a final one to support Windows 8 touch icons.
-But if you really want to cover all the edge cases then you'll have to go to <a href="http://realfavicongenerator.net/" target="_blank">Real Favicon Generator</a> site which will nicely let you update an image and generate the whole set.
+If you look at [the header inside the Web Starter Kit](//github.com/google/web-starter-kit/blob/master/app/index.html) you're going to notice a set of icons for Chrome, another one for Safari and a final one to support Windows 8 touch icons.
+But if you really want to cover all the edge cases then you'll have to go to [Real Favicon Generator](//realfavicongenerator.net/) site which will nicely let you update an image and generate the whole set.
 You will immediately notice that providing a favicon for every browser around is not that simple.

 ```html
 <!-- Cover all apple devices -->